Trivium (band): Ascendancy (2004–2006)

-In 2005, Trivium played the first Saturday set on the main stage at Download Festival in Castle Donington, England, credited by Matt Heafy as the gig that really launched Trivium on the world stage.
+In 2005, Trivium played the first Saturday set on the main stage at Download Festival in Castle Donington, England, credited by Heafy as the gig that really launched Trivium on the world stage.
 Singles and music videos were released for "Like Light to the Flies", "Pull Harder on the Strings of Your Martyr", "A Gunshot to the Head of Trepidation", and "Dying in Your Arms".
-The videos for these songs gained rotation on Scuzz TV and MTV2's Headbangers Ball and "Pull Harder on The Strings of Your Martyr" has become one of the band's most well known songs and is the song that they usually close their sets with.
+The videos for these songs gained rotation on Scuzz TV and MTV2's Headbangers Ball, and "Pull Harder on The Strings of Your Martyr" has become one of the band's most well known songs and the song that they usually close their sets with.
 In support of the album, the band opened for Killswitch Engage, Iced Earth, Fear Factory, and Machine Head, who were one of Heafy's largest influences.
 Trivium also played at Road Rage 2005 and Ozzfest.

 Ascendancy was re-released in 2006 with four bonus tracks and a DVD containing all of the band's music videos and live footage.

 The Crusade (2006–2007)

-In April 2006, after a headlining tour with Mendeed and God Forbid as openers, Trivium entered the studio with Suecof and Heafy producing again.
+In April 2006, after a headlining tour with Mendeed and God Forbid as openers, Trivium entered the studio, with Suecof and Heafy producing again.
 The band played the Download Festival for a second time, again on the main stage, with Korn and Metallica.
 Trivium released The Crusade in October 2006.
 Debuting at number 25 on the Billboard 200, the album sold over 32,000 copies in its first week of sales.
 Heafy's vocals had changed from the metalcore scream of the previous albums to clean singing.
-This new singing style, along with the band's thrash metal music, were criticised as sounding too much like Metallica, who was a major influence on the band.
+This new singing style, along with the band's thrash metal music, were criticised as sounding too much like Metallica, who were a major influence on the band.

 The band supported the album by touring with Iron Maiden and Metallica, appearing on the Black Crusade tour with Machine Head, Arch Enemy, DragonForce and Shadows Fall, as well as headlining a European tour with supporting acts Annihilator and Sanctity and acquiring an opening slot on the Family Values Tour with Korn.
 Trivium was named the best live band of 2006 at the Metal Hammer Golden Gods Awards.